iOS 11 full review

 The new Loops effect will turn your Live Photo into an infinite video loop; Bounce will play and then reverse the clip.
 And a really cool feature means you can combine Live Photos to create a Long Exposure effect, perfect for waterfalls or city shots, for example.

-Files app (iPad only)
+Files (iPad only)

-Apple Pencil compatibility (iPad only)
+Improved Apple Pencil support (iPad only)

 For iPad Pro models, the Apple Pencil has become better than ever thanks to new integrated support for inline drawing, and a new Instant Notes feature that lets you open the Notes app directly from the Lock Screen with a simple tap.

-Which iPhones and iPads are compatible?
+Which iPhones & iPads are compatible?

 Podcast: All the announcements at WWDC 2017